Monkey Knife Fight

 Monkey Knife Fight was a daily fantasy sports (DFS) platform that offers daily contests in a range of professional sports and eSports leagues.
 Users enter simple fantasy contests on its website and win money if they predict the outcome correctly.
 Contests are available for NFL, NBA, MLB NHL, Esports, Golf, Soccer, WNBA, and NASCAR events.

 Monkey Knife Fight was the third-largest DFS company in North America, behind FanDuel and DraftKings.
 It was owned by Bally's Corporation.

 History

 The company was founded in 2018 by Bill Asher, and experienced rapid growth.

 Monkey Knife Fight acquired rival FantasyDraft in September 2020, which included the company absorbing all of FantasyDraft's assets and entire user base.

 In March 2021, Bally's Corporation acquired Monkey Knife Fight for up to $90 million in stock.

-On February 28, 2023, Monkey Knife Fight shut down all operation.
+On February 28, 2023, Monkey Knife Fight shut down all operation due to post-acquisition mismanagement by Bally's.

 Monkey Knife Fight used to operate in 37 U.S. states, Washington, D.C., and Canada.